lucahttp/PortablePi/README.md

  via GPIO (for female header, i will replaced with other connector smaller)

  <img src="https://github.com/lukaneco/PortablePi/blob/master/re%20img/3.5inch-rpi-lcd-a-2_3.jpg" alt="display" width="400px" height="whatever">  <img src="https://github.com/lukaneco/PortablePi/blob/master/re%20img/35i-tft-lcd-320x480-touch-display-raspberry-pi.jpg" alt="display" width="400px" height="whatever">

+ the raspberry comunicate to the display via SPI, i dont think abaout others ways to gotcha it. i know that the raspberry pi 2/3/other SBC have a DSI conector but i dont know how to use this